AI for Teaching and Learning |

 What is generative AI?

-Artificial intelligence (AI), in its simplest definition, is any technology/machine that can perform complex tasks that are typically associated with human intelligence.
+Artificial intelligence (AI), in its simplest definition, refers to any technology or machine that can perform complex tasks typically associated with human intelligence.
 These tasks can include problem-solving, planning, reasoning, and decision-making.
-As the field of AI continues to grow, the terms used and the definitions associated with the terms continue to evolve.
-The three main types of AI presented in this overview are artificial narrow intelligence, artificial general intelligence, and generative artificial intelligence.
+As the field of AI continues to expand, the terminology and definitions used to describe it also continue to evolve.
+The three main categories of AI presented in this overview are artificial narrow intelligence, artificial general intelligence, and generative artificial intelligence.

 What can and can’t generative AI do?